Permafrost/Tundra/README.md

     * `$list` is the resulting list with the item at the given index set to the given value.

+* #### tundra.list.document:reject

+  Filters the given list to not include items where the given condition evaluates to true.

+  * Inputs:
+    * `$list` is the list to be filtered.

+    * `$condition` is a `tundra.condition:evaluate` compatible
+      conditional statement used to filter the given list.

+      List items are represented in the evaluation scope by a variable named `$item`.

+      For example, to filter a list to not include items where surname and firstname keys have specific values, use the following `$condition`:

+          %$item/surname% == "Smith" and %$item/firstname% == "John"

+    * `$scope` is an optional IData document containing the variables against which `$condition` will be evaluated.
+      If not specified, the `$condition` will be evaluated against the pipeline.
+  * Outputs:
+    * `$list` is the given list filtered to not include the items where `$condition` evaluated to true.

 * #### tundra.list.document:resize

   Resizes the given list to the given length, truncated from the end when the